Endesfelder-Lab/EVE-software/README.md

     conda activate Eve
     ```
 3. Optional:\
 EVE can read and process event-based data in `.npy` and `.hdf5` format.
 Additionally the `.raw` format of [Prophesee](https://www.prophesee.ai/) can be used.
-If you have `.raw` data that you want to analyze you need to install the [Metavision SDK from Prophesee](https://docs.prophesee.ai/stable/installation/index.html) in addition.
+If you have `.raw` data that you want to analyze you need to install the [Metavision SDK from Prophesee](https://docs.prophesee.ai/stable/installation/index.html) beforehand.
 ### Running EVE
 To open the graphical user interface and run EVE, first activate the python environment you created during the installation.
 Then run `GUI.py` with Python.
 ## Quick Start Guide